karanpraharaj/academic-kickstart/content/post/ai-fairness/index.md

 <br/>

 After the end of the Second World War, the Nuremberg trials laid bare the atrocities conducted in medical research by the Nazis.
 In the aftermath of the trials, the medical sciences established a set of rules — The Nuremberg Code — to control future experiments involving human subjects.
-The Nuremberg Code has influenced medical codes of ethics around the world, as has the exposure of experiments that had failed to follow it even three decades later, such as the infamous [Tuskegee syphilis experiment](https://en.wikipedia.org/wiki/Tuskegee_syphilis_experiment).
+The Nuremberg Code has influenced medical codes of ethics around the world, as has the exposure of experiments that had failed to follow it even three decades later, such as the infamous [<u>Tuskegee syphilis experiment</u>](https://en.wikipedia.org/wiki/Tuskegee_syphilis_experiment).

 The direct negative impact of AI experiments and applications on users isn’t quite as inhumane as that of the Tuskegee and Nazi experimentations, but in the face of an overwhelming and growing body of evidence of algorithms being biased against certain demographic cohorts, it is important that a dialogue takes place sooner or later.
 AI systems can be biased based on who builds them, the way they are developed, and how they’re eventually deployed.
 This is known as algorithmic bias.